 Notice that whenever there is a disaster, our common response is prayer.
 Are we asking God to suddenly make this physical world a paradise and take away all the pain?

 Perhaps, but this is not what happens.
 Yes, God does eventually take away our pain.
 But what prayer does in the meantime is that it expands our consciousness beyond the world of pain.
 It helps us understand that there is a greater power beyond this physical world.

 Prayer effectively allows us to escape this world through our consciousness.
 It allows us to connect with our real position as one of God's dependents.
 One of God's servants.

 But notice that many prayers seem to go unanswered.
-People will prayer for a cancer patient to recover, but then they die of cancer.
+People will pray for a cancer patient to recover, but then they die of cancer.
 Does that mean that God doesn't answer our prayers?

 Our prayers are always answered by God.
 Most of the time, the prayers are answered in His way, not the way we expect.
 Not the way of the physical world.
 For example, the cancer patient may leave their body, but they will never die.
 Their pain will be removed, just as prayed for.

 Because, again, the physical world was meant to provide us with the freedom to make choices, and to choose to love Him or not.
 This freedom comes with responsibility, however.
 This means consequences.
 Every decision we make comes with consequences.
 If He swooped in and corrected everything just by us asking Him, it would deny us our freedom not only to forget God but also to deal with the lessons and consequences of our actions in whatever way we wanted to.